fsi/notes/content/books/Medieval Life book series.md

 ---
-postedAt: "2013-06-20"
+title: Medieval Life book series
+description: >
+  Notes on Medieval Life book series by Frances and Joseph Gies
+date: 2020-07-10
+tags:
+  - to-read
+  - books:history
 ---

+# Medieval Life book series

-# Medieval Life book serires by Frances and Joseph Gies
+This is my notes on Medieval Life book series by Frances and Joseph Gies

 ## List

-*the sorting is according to Amazon [here](https://www.amazon.com/gp/product/B085Q9VCYG)*
+> the sorting is according to [this Amazon list](https://www.amazon.com/gp/product/B085Q9VCYG)

 1. Marriage and the Family in the Middle Ages - still need to get
 2. Life in a Medieval City - ok